 Location: Denbies Wine Estate in Dorking, Surrey (Formerly)

-This incredible life-size Lego house took 1,000 volunteers to build a 6-meter tall house.
+This incredible life-size LEGO house took 1,000 volunteers to build the 19.6 ft (6 meter) tall house.
 James May, of Top Gear fame, helped organize the construction with the help of 1,000 volunteer builders.

 Although not entirely practical as a home it was situated in the middle of a vineyard.
-Despite this, it was later demolished as no buyer could be found but did have a working toilet and shower and it's own Lego key.
+Despite this, it was later demolished as no buyer could be found, but hey, it did have a working toilet and shower and its own LEGO key.

 The bricks were given away to charity following the building's demolition.